georgakopoulosgeo/NTUA_Distributed_Systems/README.md

 The results of the experiments on AWS VMs, are saved in the **schordify/experiments/results/** folder.

-####For a detailed description of the experimental setups, an in-depth explanation of the results, and the final conclusions, please refer to the report.pdf.
+#### For a detailed description of the experimental setups, an in-depth explanation of the results, and the final conclusions, please refer to the report.pdf.

+### Results